fooock/bitcoind-ansible/README.md

 By default, all binaries are installed inside `/usr/local/bitcoin-core-<version>/bin` directory.
 So for example, if you are installing the version `23.0`, if you want to invoke the `bitcoin-cli` binary, you will need to use `/usr/local/bitcoin-core-23.0/bin/bitcoin-cli`.
-Note this is the case for the rest of binaries from Bitcoin.
+Note this is the case for the rest of the binaries from Bitcoin.

 Usually, you don't need the absolute binary path since this role creates a symbolic link to `/home/<user>/.bitcoin`.
 Using absolute routes is only useful when doing updates to the binary and a rollback is required